 How do ESFJs handle conflict?

-ESFJs generally prefer to avoid or quickly resolve conflict, as their dominant Fe is oriented toward maintaining social harmony.
+ESFJs generally prefer to avoid or quickly resolve conflict, as their dominant extraverted feeling is oriented toward maintaining social harmony.
 Myers and Myers (1995) note that ESFJs may go to considerable lengths to smooth over disagreements, sometimes at the cost of leaving their own needs unaddressed.
 When conflict becomes unavoidable, ESFJs may initially try to find a compromise that satisfies everyone.
-Under extreme stress, however, Quenk (2002) observes that the inferior Ti function can emerge, causing ESFJs to become unexpectedly blunt, critical, or coldly logical.
+Under extreme stress, however, Quenk (2002) observes that the inferior introverted thinking function can emerge, causing ESFJs to become unexpectedly blunt, critical, or coldly logical.
 Developing healthy conflict resolution skills is a commonly recommended growth area for this type.